newaetech/chipshouter-picoemp/README.md

 3. Place the probe tip overtop of the target.
 4. Press the "Pulse" button.

-You can see more examples of this in the video (TODO RECORD A VIDEO).
+You can see more examples of this in the [Intro Video](https://www.youtube.com/watch?v=nB5arJi-tVE).

 You can even use the Raspberry Pi Pico to attack a Raspberry Pi "regular"!
 Here's a demo hitting a RSA signature on a Raspberry Pi (the demo code taken from Colin's [Remoticon 2021 Talk](https://github.com/colinoflynn/remoticon-2021-levelup-hardware-hacking/tree/master/rpi-glitching)):